 Food is an integral part of travel, for both the necessity and awe & wonder.
 Edible items can have different names across countries.
 For example, in México and Colombia, aguacate is avocado; whereas in Perú and Argentina, palta is avocado.
 So, for our general-gastronomical-introductory-Spanish-survival-mini guide, we will keep food names general.

-Know your fruits.
-They are deliciously and nutritiously ubiquitous to the tropics.
-And the freshness factor is perhaps 20-fold greater than what you were used to.
+Fruit is delicious and nutritious.
+To me, it’s a must when in the tropics, where the freshness factor is perhaps 20 times greater than what you were used to.

 fruta – fruit